linuxgurugamer/Collide-o-Scope/README.md

 ## License

-CC BY-NC-SA 4.0
-See LICENSE.md for more details.
+See License.txt for more details.